Incubaid/dev_process/visualize.md

-## Visualize
+## Visualize over github (only relevant for product related repo's)

 - We suggest to use https://waffle.io/ to visualize this agile methodology
 - This gives you a Kanban method on top of all your stories/bugs/fr's/tickets/...

 ### How to use Waffle